ddkhoa/learning-note/postgres/partition/partition_table.md

 We should be clear about the performance difference between a non-partitioned and a partitioned table in case of searching by a *selective* index.
 In this case, the number of rows to retrieve is small. `Index Scan` strategy is employed in which the engine visits the index space first to retrieve index tuples.
 Then the engine does some heap fetches to get the data.
 The time to find the index tuples is O(logN).
 Even with `partition pruning`, the difference in response time between a non-partitioned and a partitioned table is opaque in this situation.

 `Partition pruning`'s effect becomes visible when the query targets more rows.
-Searching by index on a big table can be *slower* than a sequential scan on a partition.
-Because the cost of fetching many index pages and heap pages in a **non-sequential** order outweighs the cost of sequential fetches plus checking the condition on a smaller data set.
+Searching by index on a big table can be *slower* than a sequential scan on a partition because the cost of fetching many index pages and heap pages in a **non-sequential** order outweighs the cost of sequential fetches plus checking the condition on a smaller data set.

 > Partitioning can improve query performance by turning an index scan on a big table into a sequential scan on a partition, using the partition pruning technique.

 **Partitionwise join and partitionwise aggregate** When joining 2 partitioned tables, `partitionwise join` allows the join to be done on each matching partition rather than the whole table.
 In my work, I haven't used this option yet.

 When the `GROUP BY` clause doesn't contain any columns used to partition the table, then `partitionwise aggregate` could help.
 It allows the group by (and all precedent operations) to be done on each partition separately.
 Based on the hardware configuration, the engine can execute some operations in parallel and accelerate the execution.
-In my experience, it's not easy to archive a big gain using `partitionwise aggregate` due to the following challenges:
+In my experience, it's not easy to achieve a big gain using `partitionwise aggregate` due to the following challenges:

 - If a partition is significantly larger than others, the impact of parallelism is canceled.
 - The number of workers is smaller than the number of parallel-able tasks.